 They are excellent in burrito bowls or taco salads.
 Simply layer any ingredients that you desire: rice, beans, cheese, salsa, guacamole, corn, peppers, lettuce, sour cream.

-Here is the process through pictures, for all you visual people out there.
+Here is the process for cooking crockpot pinto beans through pictures, for all you visual people out there.

 1. Rinse and sort beans.
 Pick out any funky ones or debris.

 2. Soak beans overnight with about 2 inches of warm water covering beans.
 Add a pinch of baking soda if desired.